 With a state of emergency being declared by the State of Nevada due to COVID-19, Churchill County District Attorney’s Office is taking additional measures to help protect its citizens and county staff.

-Our office has re-opened to the public, with face masks required for entry.
+Our office has re-opened to the public, with face masks required for entry, and a capacity of two subjects in the lobby at a time. .
 Our office encourages continuing to conduct business via email or phone.

 The Churchill County District Attorney Child Support Division is here to help you with child support issues.
 The Mission of the Child Support Division is to ensure financial and medical support for children through an aggressive approach in the location of the obligor, enforcement of Child Support Orders, and establishment of paternity.